-According to the asset location plan undertaken at the Site (Appendix C), there are no public combined sewers located within the vicinity of the Site.
-Therefore, discharging runoff to the public combined sewer is not feasible.
+The asset location plan included in Appendix C confirms that there are no public combined sewers within the vicinity of the Site that could feasibly be discharged to.
+As such, discharge to combined sewer is not considered to be feasible.